-The overall aim of the homework policy is to promote learning at home as an essential part of good education.
-Homework not only reinforces classroom learning, but also helps children to develop skills and attitudes they need for successful lifelong learning.
+The overall aim of the home learning policy is to promote learning at home as an essential part of good education.
+Home learning not only reinforces classroom learning, but also helps children to develop skills and attitudes they need for successful lifelong learning.
 It supports the development of independent learning skills, including the habits of enquiry and investigation.
-Homework should not become onerous for children or staff.
+Home learning should not become operous for children or staff.

-Homework is likey to be IT based with increasing demand as children move through he school.
-IT apps include ClassDoJo, G Suite for Education Google Classroom and Times Tables Rockstars.
+Home learning is likely to be IT based with increasing demand as children move through the school.
+IT apps include Google Classroom and Times Tables Rockstars.
 Those families without access to a computer/device at home will be supported by the school where possible.
-If homework tasks are not carried out, children will be asked to complete homework tasks during their free time in school.
+If parents have any difficulty supporting their child with home learning tasks, they are encouraged to inform the class teacher.